South Island Itinerary 10 days

 About South Island

-South Island is the biggest island of the two famous islands in New Zealand.
-It is undoubtedly a heaven on Earth and some even address it as a paradise on Earth.
-Known for its glaciers, national parks, and the southern lights, the South Island is one of the most beautiful places I have visited.
+The South Island, the larger of New Zealand’s two renowned islands, is undeniably a heavenly destination often referred to as paradise on Earth.
+Renowned for its glaciers, national parks, and mesmerizing southern lights, it stands out as one of the most beautiful places I have had the privilege to visit.

-Kaikoura Milky way
+Kaikoura Milky Way

 Day #FlightBusActivity/